NickelMedia/Imposium-JS-SDK/docs/www/basic_tutorial.md

 The next step is to create a new instance of [`Imposium.client`](client.md) using a configuration provided by our team.
 Then we create a new instance of [`Imposium.player`](player.md) to handle playing back the video automically.

-Finally we will add an event handler to the form that will demonstrate how to by generate video by calling [`Imposium.client.createExperience`](/client?id=createexperience) on submits.
+Finally we will add an event handler to the form that will generate the video by calling [`Imposium.client.renderExperience`](/client?id=renderExperience) on submit.

 ```javascript
 // References to mark up